symbolverse/symbolverse-promo/README.md

 It checks structure, and nothing else.

-When a workflow is structurally inadmissible, Symbolverse reports *where* the mismatch occurs — missing capability, incompatible interface, impossible branch, invalid projection.
+When a workflow is structurally inadmissible, Symbolverse reports *where* the mismatch occurs — missing capability, incompatible interface, invalid projection.

 When a workflow is admissible, Symbolverse offers no guarantees beyond that fact.